 - In a medium-sized bowl, mix together the mayonnaise, chopped cucumber, and minced garlic.
 Season with salt and pepper to taste.
 Set aside.

-- Add the butter or ghee to a large frying pan, over medium-high heat.
+- Add the butter, ghee, or oil to a large frying pan, over medium-high heat.
 Stir in the cauliflower, water, saffron, salt, pepper, and optional barberries.
 Cook for 8-10 minutes, or until the cauliflower mixture is golden and tender, stirring occasionally.

 - Serve the chicken with saffron cauliflower rice, tomatoes, and garlic sauce.
 Garnish with a sprinkle of parsley and optional barberries, for an extra splash of color and flavor!

 Saffron cauliflower rice

 I've learned a lot of things from my dad, but one thing I will never forget is when he used to make his Persian chicken skewers.
 Everybody gathered around the "Sofreh", the traditional cloth spread on the table or floor, eating and just enjoying the food.
 I'm so happy that I can carry on his legacy and share it with you, the Diet Doctor family.

 It's important to use good quality saffron.
 There are several types of "faux saffron" on the market which are inexpensive, but flavorless.
 Real saffron is pricey, but you only need a little to add a lot of flavor and color.

 To get the most flavor out of the saffron as possible, put the saffron threads in a spice mortar together with a pinch of salt.
 Grind with a pestle to a powdery consistency before adding it to the marinade and cauli rice.